ChuanMeng/QPP4CS/README.md

 ```

 #### qppBERTPL on OR-QuAC
-Use the following command to train qppBERTPL to estimate the retrieval quality of BM25 with human-rewritten queries on the training set of OR-QuAC in terms of nDCG@3:
+Likewise, use the following command to train qppBERTPL to estimate the retrieval quality of BM25 with human-rewritten queries on the training set of OR-QuAC in terms of nDCG@3:
 ```bash
 python -u ./supervisedQPP/qppBERTPL/main.py \
 --checkpoint_path ./checkpoint/ \